TSiu88/tea-distributor-redux/README.md

 <details>
   <summary>Click to expand to view User Stories </summary>

-  - As a user, I want to see a list/menu of all available kegs.
-For each keg, I want to see its name, brand, price and alcoholContent (or perhaps something like flavor for a kombucha store).
+  - [x] As a user, I want to see a list/menu of all available teas.
+For each tea, I want to see its name, type, origin, flavor, price and an image.
-  - As a user, I want to submit a form to add a new keg to a list.
+  - [x] As a user, I want to submit a form to add a new tea to a list.
-  - As a user, I want to be able to click on a keg to see its detail page.
+  - [x] As a user, I want to be able to click on a tea to see its detail page.
-  - As a user, I want to see how many pints are left in a keg.
-Hint: A full keg has roughly 124 pints.
+  - [x] As a user, I want to see how many tins are left for a tea (quantity).
-  - As a user, I want to be able to click a button next to a keg whenever I sell a pint of it.
-This should decrease the number of pints left by 1.
-Pints should not be able to go below 0.
+  - [x] As a user, I want to be able to click a button next to a tea whenever I sell a tin of it.
+This should decrease the number of tins left by 1.
+Tins should not be able to go below 0.

 </details>